eegli/tinyparse/readme.md

 - `-` is a reserved prefix.
 Any string that starts with `-` will be treated as a flag and not a flag argument.
 Arguments such as `["--password", "-x8ap!"]` should be wrapped in quotes!
 - Later values will overwrite earlier values. `["--password", "abc", "--password", "xyz"]` will parse to `password: "xyz"`
+- Remember that it's never a good idea to read secrets directly from flags.
+[Read them from a file instead](https://clig.dev/#arguments-and-flags)

 ## More examples